Here are three provocative questions that emerge from this Change Signal conversation with Michael Norton:

 Change Signal.
-Cut through the blather, the BS, and the noise to find the good stuff that works in change and transformation.
+Cut through the blather, the BS, and the noise to find the good stuff that works in change.
+If you’re a transformational leader, this is where you seek and find modern change mastery.

 WHEN YOU’RE READY